Leroymilo/FurnitureFramework/doc/Furniture.md

 Note 2: if your Furniture uses a custom collision Map, there's a good chance that you'll have to define [Layers](#layers) to avoid layering issues.

 ## Optional Fields

+### Seasonal

+This field will allow you to create Furniture with different Sprites depending on the season, it's a boolean (true or false).
+If false, the [Source Image](#source-image) will be read as is and the mod will try to read the image from this path.
+If true, the mod will try to read an image for each season, based on the given Source Image path.
+For example, if Source Image is `assets/bush.png`, the mod will try to read these 4 images:
+- `assets/bush_spring.png`
+- `assets/bush_summer.png`
+- `assets/bush_fall.png`
+- `assets/bush_winter.png`

+:warning: If any of these images is missing, the Furniture won't be created.

+The `seasonal_bush_test` in the Example Pack uses this feature.

 ### Force Type